Black Hole Partition Function using Hybrid Formalism of Superstrings: Type IIA Partition Function on

-In the present case, the essence of the localization procedure is to use a BRST operator to make a semi-classical expansion of the path integral around the saddle points.
-This is possible, because the $PSU(1,1|2)$ sigma model action can be shown to be exact under a set of BRST operators constructed from the left-invariant currents.
-Thus, if the action $S$ is Q-closed and $Q^2 = 0$, then one can deform the action by adding another BRST exact term as: \be S = S + tI \ee where $I = Q V$ is an arbitrary parameter for some choice of $V$.
-Adding such a term does not change the cohomology and the parameter $t$ can be varied freely~\cite{Witten:1988xj}.
-In particular, as $t \rightarrow \infty$, the theory localizes to the critical points of $QV$.
-Thus, one can integrate over these critical points to render the path integral finite, and the saddle points are genus $h$ (anti)instantons, which are (anti)chiral at the (north)south poles of $S^2$.
-We first write down a BRST operator for the case of anti-instantons and show that the sigma model action is ${\bar Q}$-closed and then give the result for the case of instantons.
+In the present case, the essence of the localization procedure is to use these BRST operators to make a semi-classical expansion of the path integral around the saddle points.
+This is possible, because the $PSU(1,1|2)$ sigma model action can be shown to be exact under these BRST operators, constructed from the left-invariant currents.
+Thus, if the action $S_{AdS_2 \times S^2}$ is ${\bar Q}_{{\rm d} = 4}$-closed and ${\bar Q}_{{\rm d} = 4}^2 = 0$, then one can deform the action by adding another BRST exact term as: \be S_{AdS_2 \times S^2} = S_{AdS_2 \times S^2} + t\, {\bar I} \ee where ${\bar I} = {\bar Q}_{{\rm d} = 4} {\bar V}$ is an arbitrary parameter for some choice of $ {\bar V}$.
+Adding such a term does not change the cohomology and the parameter $t$ can be varied freely~\cite{Witten:1988xj,Pestun:2007rz}.
+In particular, as $t \rightarrow \infty$, the theory localizes to the critical points of ${\bar Q}_{{\rm d} = 4}{\bar V}$.
+Thus, one can integrate over these critical points to render the path integral in eqn. (\ref{zeroAM}) finite, by localizing the genus $g$ anti-instantons at the (north) of $S^2$.
+The analysis can be repeated using $Q_{{\rm d} = 4}$ for integration over variables in eqn. (\ref{zeroAM}).